diunko/cocaine-book/overview.md

 1. cluster Node starts designated invocation service, which listens for incoming requests, with the name of started app, and registers it with local locator.
-1. local locator sends a chunk with app service metadata to all of its established synchronize streams.
+1. local locator sends a chunk containing app service metadata to all of its established synchronize streams.

 ### First, cold Request for a recently started app.